-Loan Program Eligibility Amount Where to Apply Federal Direct Loan NOTE: Repayment begins 6 months after you graduate or fall below half-time status.
+Loan Program Eligibility Amount Where to Apply Federal Direct Loan NOTE: Repayment begins 6 months after you graduate or fall below half- time status.
 The default repayment length is ten years.
-There is a 1.057% origination fee (for the federal government) deducted proportionately from your loan proceeds.
-The 2022-2023 interest rate is 4.99% for undergraduate student loans and 6.54% for graduate student loans.
-For all full-time, three- quarter-time, or half- time students.
+There is a 1.057% origination fee (for the federal government) deducted proportionately from your loan For all full-time, three- quarter- time, or half- time students.
 There are subsidized loans (interest-free while in school) and unsubsidized loans (student responsible for interest while in school).
 Students borrow from the Federal Government.
+Loans Dependent Students: The maximum per year is \$5,500 for freshmen, with no more than \$3,500 subsidized; \$6,500 for sophomores, with no more than \$4,500 subsidized; \$7,500 for juniors and seniors, with no more than \$5,500 subsidized.
+The borrowing limit Students must submit the Free Application for Federal Student Aid (FAFSA).

-Loans are processed through the College.
-NOTE : Direct loans may be subsidized or unsubsidized or a combination.
+proceeds.
+The 2024-2025 interest rate is 6.53% for undergraduate student loans and 8.08% for graduate student loans. are processed through the College.
+NOTE: Direct loans may be subsidized or unsubsidized or a combination.
 A subsidized loan is such that interest does not accrue while the borrower is in school.
-An unsubsidized loan is such that the borrower must make interest-only payments while in school or allow interest payments to be added to the principal.
-NOTE : Average subsidized loan was \$3,571 for undergraduate students in 2021-22.
-Average unsubsidized loan was \$4,050 for undergraduate students and \$13,721 for graduate students in 2021-22.
-Dependent Students: The maximum per year is \$5,500 for freshmen, with no more than \$3,500 subsidized; \$6,500 for sophomores, with no more than \$4,500 subsidized; \$7,500 for juniors and seniors, with no more than \$5,500 subsidized.
-The borrowing limit for dependent undergraduate students is \$31,000, with no more than \$23,000 subsidized.
+An unsubsidized loan is such that the borrower must make interest-only payments while in school or allow interest payments to be added to the principal. for dependent undergraduate students is \$31,000, with no more than \$23,000 subsidized.
 Independent students or students whose parents cannot borrow under the Federal Direct PLUS Loan Program: The subsidized and unsubsidized maximum per year is \$9,500 for freshmen, \$10,500 for sophomores, and \$12,500 for juniors and seniors.
 The borrowing limit for independent undergraduate students is \$57,500, with no more than \$23,000 subsidized.
 Graduate or Professional Students: The unsubsidized maximum is \$20,500 per year (borrowing limit is \$138,500 over lifetime in school).
-Students must submit the Free Application for Federal Student Aid (FAFSA). https:// studentaid.gov/h/ apply-for-aid/fafsa

 Interest subsidized loans will not be available to new graduate borrowers after 7/1/12.
 Federal Direct PLUS Loan For parents or guardians of financially dependent undergraduate students.
 Graduate students may also borrow Direct PLUS loans.
 The maximum is the cost of education at ESF minus any estimated financial aid.
 Borrowers must meet established credit criteria.
 Loan repayment begins 60 days after the loan is fully disbursed.
-The 2022-2023 interest rate is 7.54%.
-There is a 4.228% loan origination fee.
-Students must submit the Free Application for Federal Student Aid (FAFSA). https:// studentaid.gov/h/ apply-for-aid/fafsa
+The 2024-2025 interest rate is 9.08%.
+There Students must submit the Free Application for Federal Student Aid (FAFSA).